MP Web API Documentation

 https://www.mtcproweb.com/api/v1/mpw/receipt/api_key

-Here’s an example of a DELETE /receipt
+Here’s an example of a DELETE /receipt request, along with the response:

 curl -X https://www.mtcproweb.com/api/v1/mpw/receipt/12A -H "Authorization: Bearer (access token)"